 |Trace Free Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

 The ASUS ProART PA148CTV has an okay response time.
-It's better than some of the other portable monitors we've tested, like the MSI Optix MAG161V, but still not good enough for serious gamers.
+It's better than some of the other portable monitors we've tested, like the MSI Optix MAG161V and the Dell C1422H, but still not good enough for serious gamers.

 The level of overdrive can be adjusted by changing the Trace Free setting.
 We recommend the '40' setting, as it delivers the best balance of a fast response time with the least amount of overshoot, but some people might prefer '60', as it's slightly faster, but has noticeable inverse ghosting.
 Higher overdrive levels aren't as effective at further reducing the overall response time, but they add significant overshoot, causing inverse ghosting behind fast-moving objects.
 The '80' and '100' settings are nearly unusable.